 1 dead after shooting at Mormon church in Nevada

 FALLON, Nev.
-(AP) — Authorities say one person is dead and another injured following a shooting at a Mormon church on Sunday in Nevada.
+(AP) — Authorities say one person is dead and another injured following a shooting at a Mormon church in Nevada.

-Fallon Police Chief Kevin Gehman says 48-year-old John Kelley O'Connor walked into the church, opened fire then walked home.
+Fallon Police Chief Kevin Gehman says 48-year-old John Kelley O'Connor walked into the church on Sunday, opened fire and then walked home.

-Gehman said O'Connor appears to have targeted one person and not the church, which had as many as 50 people at the time.
-No motive was immediately known.
+Gehman says O'Connor appears to have targeted one person and not the church, which had as many as 50 people at the time.
+The motive was not immediately known.

 Authorities did not disclose the victims' names pending next-of-kin notification.